arlicle/panda-api/README.md

 Panda api makes it easier to build better api docs more quickly and easy for front end and back end.

-Panda api encourages test driven development. it takes care of much of the hassle of web development between front end and back end, when you write done your api docs, you can focus on writing front end without needing to finish the backend.
+Panda api encourages test driven development. it takes care of much of the hassle of web development between front end and back end, when you write done your api docs, you can focus on writing front end without needing to develop the backend.
 It’s free and open source.

 Why Panda Api：
 1. A better online read api docs.
-2. Use json or json5 to write the api docs，eazy to lean and write.
+2. Use json5 to write the api docs，eazy to lean and write.
 3. Manage you api docs change as your code with git.
 4. You can use Panda api as a back end api service with out backend develop.
 5. Panda api takes test data helps developers auto test back end and front end